simon-anthony/sqldev_krb/README.md

 ### SQL Developer

 These tools primarily make use of the JDK supplied with SQL Developer to afford login via the main GUI and its standalone SQL editor **SQLcl**.

+SQL Developer's connection facilties for Kerberos are roughly outlined in section [2.20.5](https://docs.oracle.com/en/database/oracle/sql-developer/24.3/rptug/sql-developer-concepts-usage.html#GUID-F7C2BC27-20FB-4F0B-AB66-A104DB3F0090) of the User Guide:

+**Kerberos Thin Config: Config File:** Kerberos configuration file (for example, krb5.conf).
+If this is not specified, default locations will be tried for your Java and system configuration.

+**Kerberos Thin Config: Credential Cache File:** Kerberos credential cache file (for example, krb5_cc_cache).
+If this is not specified, a cache will not be used, and a principal name and password will be required each time.

 The Kerberos utilities provided by the JDK are minimalist in nature and have idiosyncratic behaviour.
 So, these programs make allowances for this to ensure a reliable process to authenticate.